jonalma/jekyll/_posts/2016-10-11-thirdPost.md

 To see my other site, click on the 'Codio' link

-Developed in Javascript, JQuery (plugin: CollagePlus)
+Developed in Javascript, JQuery (plugin: CollagePlus), HTML/CSS